 Canadian Heritage hosts the big nation-wide celebration, based in the National Capital Region.
-New this year, the main event sites are at LeBreton Flats Park and the Place de Festivals Zibi.
-For details, visit the Canadian Heritage Canada Day 2022 website.
+The main event site is at LeBreton Flats Park.
+For details, visit the Government of Canada – Canada Day website.

 Public transit is the best way to get around on Canada Day, especially since OC Transpo offers no-charge special service all day.
 Use OC Transpo’s Travel Planner to plan your trip.
 You can also connect with OC Transpo through Facebook, Twitter and Instagram.

 Downtown Ottawa will be very busy on Canada Day, with significant parking and traffic impacts.
 Any restrictions to travel in the downtown core will be posted here.